RedHatInsights/distributors-backend/README.md

 ### Building and pushing the backend starter application image

-Make sure to log in to your Quay.io account before this step, this guide will asume you have created a repository in Quay to host your images.
+Make sure to log in to your Quay.io account before this step, this guide will assume you have created a repository in Quay to host your images.
 We **encourage you to use a public repository** to simplify the process, since a private repository will require you to create an additional secret on the Ephemeral namespace to be able to deploy the image.